GriffinKowash/EMAtools/README.md

 - `start` specifies an index at which to begin searching, with all previous lines being omitted from the search.
 (Default 0)

 - `exact` is a boolean that determines whether a line must exactly match or simply contain the search string.
 (Default False)

+- `separator` is an optional string that modifies the behavior of `exact` mode; see explanation below.

 - `case` is a boolean that determines whether the comparison against the search string should be case-sensitive.
 (Default True)